-- 9.4.
-The performance of a maintenance, periodic testing or inspection task should be controlled by implementing the following steps (see the example work permit form in Annex III): - (a) Any member of the operating organization may initiate a request for maintenance, periodic testing or inspection.
+9.4.
+The performance of a maintenance, periodic testing or inspection task should be controlled by implementing the following steps (see the example work permit form in Annex III):

+- (a) Any member of the operating organization may initiate a request for maintenance, periodic testing or inspection.
 The maintenance supervisor should consider the request and, if acceptable, should initiate a work permit identifying the SSC and the task to be performed.
-(In using the sample form in Annex III, this corresponds to the completion of part A.) - (b) The maintenance supervisor should be responsible for determining the necessary requirements relating to the task requested and for assembling all the necessary documents (e.g. procedures, drawings-and, manuals).
+(In the sample form in Annex III, this corresponds to the completion of part A.) - (b) The maintenance supervisor should be responsible for determining the necessary requirements relating to the task requested and for assembling all the necessary documents (e.g. procedures, drawings, manuals).
 The instructions should aim to remove as many hazards as practicable (e.g. by means of electrical isolation or isolation from gas or liquid supplies).
-Hazards that cannot be removed should be clearly identified, and appropriate safety instructions should be provided (e.g. oxygen monitoring in confined spaces, fall protection when working at elevated heights, or the type of personnel personal protective equipment needed).
+Hazards that cannot be removed should be clearly identified, and appropriate safety instructions should be provided (e.g. oxygen monitoring in confined spaces, fall protection when working at elevated heights, type of personal protective equipment needed).
 Any decisions regarding the isolation of equipment or systems should be taken at this stage, and the relevant isolation procedures should be specified.
-(In-using the sample form in Annex III, this corresponds to the completion of part B by the maintenance supervisor.) - (c) The radiation protection officer should consider the task to be performed and should specify the main radiation protection measures to be taken.
-These measures generally consist of the following: - (i) Monitoring and mapping of radiation levels in the work area; - (ii) Monitoring and mapping of surface contamination levels in the work area; - (iii) Monitoring personnel and equipment leaving the work area, and using equipment and procedures for decontaminating personnel and equipment; - (iv) Establishing control points at the entrances to the work area, including the provision of appropriate personal protective equipment (e.g. clothing, gloves, shoe covers, breathing equipment); - (v) Giving advice to maintenance personnel on dose levels and dose constraints (see paras 3.28-3.333 of IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [4920]) and restrictions on working times, and providing assistance in controlling these; - (vi) Collecting data on the radiation exposure of maintenance personnel.

-- (In-using the sample form in Annex III, this corresponds to the completion of part C by the radiation protection supervisor.) - (d) The reactor manager should review the tasks to be performed and, if necessary, add further instructions.
+(In the sample form in Annex III, this corresponds to the completion of part B by the maintenance supervisor.)

+- (c) The radiation protection officer should consider the task to be performed and should specify the main radiation protection measures to be taken.
+(In the sample form in Annex III, this corresponds to the completion of part C by the radiation protection supervisor.)
+These measures generally consist of the following: - (i) Monitoring and mapping radiation levels in the work area; - (ii) Monitoring and mapping surface contamination levels in the work area; - (iii) Monitoring personnel and equipment leaving the work area, and using equipment and procedures for decontaminating personnel and equipment; - (iv) Establishing control points at the entrances to the work area, including the provision of appropriate personal protective equipment (e.g. clothing, gloves, shoe covers, breathing equipment); - (v) Giving advice to maintenance personnel on dose levels and dose constraints (see paras 3.28-3.33 of IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [20]) and restrictions on working times, and providing assistance in controlling these; - (vi) Collecting data on the radiation exposure of maintenance personnel. - (d) The reactor manager should review the tasks to be performed and, if necessary, add further instructions.
 The reactor manager should also schedule the start of the work.
-(In-using the sample form in Annex III, this corresponds to the completion of part D by the reactor manager.) - (e) The shift supervisor should review the planned maintenance, periodic testing or inspection task.
+(In the sample form in Annex III, this corresponds to the completion of part D by the reactor manager.) - (e) The shift supervisor should review the planned maintenance, periodic testing or inspection task.
 The shift supervisor should also be responsible for verifying that the equipment or system has been isolated.
 A method to mark isolated components should be used by the operating personnel that performed the isolation.
 One way of doing this is by placing isolation tags on the isolated equipment and on remote operation actuators.
-(In-using the sample form in Annex III, this corresponds to the completion of part E by the shift supervisor.) - (f) A work completion certification should be issued once the following conditions have been fulfilled: - (i) The maintenance work has been completed: - (ii) All necessary adjustments, recalibrations and verifications have been accomplished; - (iii) The system has been restored to its normal status; - (iv) A functional test has been performed.
+(In the sample form in Annex III, this corresponds to the completion of part E by the shift supervisor.) - (f) A work completion certification should be issued once the following conditions have been fulfilled (in the sample form in Annex III, this corresponds to the completion of part F): - (i) The maintenance work has been completed. - (ii) All necessary adjustments, recalibrations and verifications have been accomplished.

+- (iii) The system has been restored to its normal status. - (iv) A functional test has been performed.